Frequently Asked Questions

 It is a good idea to explore all of your options before making a decision on which registration pathway you will choose.

 HCA Full program: Please visit the Education page on the Choose2Care website to browse HCA programs recognized by the BC Care Aide Registry.
 Contact the school of your choice for more information about admission requirements, course schedules, tuition fees and more.
-Health Care Assistant training in BC varies from school to school, with the average duration at seven months.
+Health Care Assistant training in BC varies from school to school, with the average duration of seven months.
 Most HCAs graduate, register and start working in less than one year.

 HCA competency assessment: Please visit the Inspire website for information about the process, assessments, and current timelines.